djeada/Testio/README.md

 <a href="https://github.com/djeada/testio/blob/master/LICENSE.txt"><img alt="GitHub license" src="https://img.shields.io/github/license/djeada/testio"></a>
 <a href=""><img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat"></a>

-Testio is a simple and efficient testing framework that uses multiprocessing to verify the standard output of applications.
-With Testio, you can quickly and easily write tests to ensure that your applications are functioning as expected.
-Whether you are a software developer looking to improve the quality of your code or a student learning about testing techniques, Testio is a valuable tool for your toolkit.
+Testio is a flexible and powerful testing framework that uses multiprocessing to verify the standard output of applications.
+With its three convenient interfaces: CLI, web server, and GUI, you can test applications with a variety of configurations and inputs on a large scale.

 ![testio](https://user-images.githubusercontent.com/37275728/213671290-98a831ab-3999-4246-ba54-3ccd476d57b5.png)

 ## Overview

-Testio was designed to provide an easy and efficient way to test the standard output of applications.
-It is particularly useful for teachers, who can use it to check programs submitted by their students and make sure they are working as intended.
+Testio is a tool that was created to make testing the standard output of applications effortless and efficient.
+Its user-friendly design makes it a valuable tool for teachers, who can use it to assess the programs submitted by their students and ensure they meet the intended requirements.

-To use the tool for this purpose, teachers can specify a directory with all the programs to be tested, along with a set of inputs and expected outputs for each program.
-The tool will then run each program and compare the output to the expected output.
-If the output is correct, it will print a green checkmark.
-If the output is incorrect, it will print a red X. Additionally, for each program, the tool can generate a PDF report with the test results.
+As a teacher, you can utilize Testio to automate the evaluation process of homework tasks and exams.
+By providing a set of inputs, the tool will execute the programs or scripts submitted by students and compare the results to the expected output.
+Testio will then generate a report for the teacher, providing a clear and concise assessment of each program's functionality.

-In addition to being helpful for teachers, Testio can also be used in the industry in CI/CD pipelines.
-In this context, it can be used to perform end-to-end tests on an application to ensure it behaves as expected.
-For example, if you are using scripts or compiling executables, you can use the tool to test the output of your program for a given set of inputs.
-If a single test fails, the tool will exit with a non-zero exit code.
-If all tests pass, it will exit with a zero exit code, indicating that the application is functioning as expected.
+In addition to its educational benefits, Testio is also a useful tool for industry professionals in CI/CD pipelines.
+By running end-to-end tests on an application, you can use Testio to verify that it operates as intended.
+Whether you are testing scripts or compiling executables, the tool can help you validate the output of your program for a given set of inputs.
+If a test fails, Testio will exit with a non-zero exit code, signaling that the application needs attention.
+If all tests pass, the tool will exit with a zero exit code, indicating that the application is working as expected.

+## Key Features
+- Easy and efficient testing of application outputs
+- Three user-friendly interfaces: CLI, WEB SERVER, and GUI
+- Ideal for teachers to check student programs and homework assignments
+- Can be integrated into CI/CD pipelines in the industry
+- Compares application output against expected output
+- Option to generate a PDF report of results
+- Flask API for easy integration with other tools

 ## Requirements